DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/2022-06-28-recording-a-decision.md

 &nbsp;

-### Updated the decision tab and summary list labels.
+### Updated the decision tab and summary list labels

 We did this to make the decision overview easier to understand.
 Calling the tab and summary row decision felt confusing, so we gave them unique names.